Pork Butt Porketta with Roasted Potatoes

 5. Make small, 1 to 1 1/2 inches deep, cuts around the roast— only large enough to fit a garlic clove.
 Add a double finger-size pinch of spice and garlic into cuts.

 6. Rub roast with half the leftover spices.
-Wash hands with soap and water.
+Wash hands after handling raw pork.

 7. Heat a large skillet on high and add olive oil.
 Add roast and brown on all sides.
 Set aside.